materialsproject/MPenv/README.rst

 4. After creating your environment, you can't move or rename it.
 If you need to delete it see the instructions below.

 5. Unfortunately, differences between python versions on cori, edison, and matgen require you to install a separate environment for each machine.
 However, you can use the same database configuration files for multiple machines.
 For example, you might have wc_surfaces installed on matgen, and can then copy wc_surface_files to create a new environment, say wc_surface_cori_files to install the environment wc_surface_cori.

 Part 1 - Install the MPenv code at NERSC and request an environment
 -------------------------------------------------------------------

-1. Log into Edison/Cori/Matgen.
+1. Log into Edison/Cori/Matgen or SJTU's Pi Cluster.
 Note that the matgen nodes ("Mendel") are accessible by logging into into ``matgen.nersc.gov`` to submit jobs to Mendel.
 If you cannot log into ``matgen.nersc.gov``, run ``id`` on another NERSC system (Cori, Edison) and check that you're in the ``matcomp`` group.
 If not, request to be added